FML-Krash/FML-Krash/README.md

-Hello I'm Krash, also know as Fábio.
+Hello I'm Krash, also known as Fábio.
 I'm using GitHub as a portfolio to show my projects.
   Hope you enjoy it.